-Last year finding brochures with shoes and garments for the older woman in my letterbox troubled me.
-This year’s much worse.
+Finding brochures with shoes and garments for the older woman in my letterbox troubled me last year but this year’s much worse.
 Indeed, it could hardly have gotten off to a worse start.
-I receive spam most days with offers of cut price funerals, exhortations to pre-pay for mine and, which I think is even worse, a tempting funeral comparison website!
+I’ve been receiving spam most days with offers of cut price funerals, exhortations to pre-pay for mine and, which I think is even worse, a tempting funeral comparison website!
 A sort of permanent www.Hotelscompare.com.
 I’ve had so many of these emails that I’m beginning to wonder what it is they know that I don’t?

 Okay, so the grim reaper can strike at any time.
 He’s no respecter of age but it’s got me wondering whether these sites have been surreptitiously following me on my recent rides?
 I only venture this explanation because I’ve recently had a couple of very close scrapes.
 Mostly perpetrated by motorists who blithely ignore the mantra of “Mirror, Signal, Manoeuvre” and head straight to “Manoeuvre” bypassing the other two steps.
 To add insult to injury, one of my neighbours in the Domaine perpetrated one of these close encounters.
 And, yes, I have added their vehicle registration number to my Black List.